w3c/wai-about-wai/_about/new-work.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-doc-note-type: draft
-title: "Accessibility Work at W3C"
+title: "[draft] Accessibility Work at W3C"
 # title_html: "Main Title:<br>Other Part" # NEW: only needed if you need <br> or other in title.
 Otherwise, delete.
 # nav_title: "Short Title" # NEW: (I think not used yet, but in place for possible future use.)